Allergy & Anaphylaxis Information

 At the beginning of each school year, Parents/Guardians are required to bring the student's medication(s) along with an Allergy Action Plan (below) to the school clinic.
-Please make sure to complete all of the packet.
+Please make sure to complete all of the packets.

 Students who are at risk for developing anaphylaxis are entitled to carry and self-administer their anaphylaxis medication (epinephrine auto-injectors) while at school or a school event (TEC 38.015) if they have met the requirements below:

-- The medication and the self-administration must be authorized by a licensed health care provider and documented on the HPISD Permission to Carry Anaphylaxis Auto-Injector Form.
+- The medication and the self-administration must be authorized by a licensed healthcare provider and documented on the HPISD Permission to Carry Anaphylaxis Auto-Injector Form.

 - The student must demonstrate to the licensed health care provider and to the school nurse the skill level necessary to self-administer the medication.